Hughes D-2: Design and development

 Difficulties encountered in obtaining the Wright Tornado engines led to the substitution of proven Pratt & Whitney R-2800s.

 Numerous designations were given to the project, including D-2, DX-2, DX-2A, D-3, D-5, XA-37, and XP-73.
 The names reflected difficulties in development, shifting mission emphasis, and the USAAC's uncertainty over how to use the aircraft, which lacked both the maneuverability of a fighter and the payload capacity of a bomber or attack aircraft.
 In June 1942, a USAAF memorandum stated:

 "Hughes Model DX-2A.
 Has been submitted as a convoy protector, convoy destroyer, pursuit airplane, fighter, and light bombardment type.
 Its longest life has been as a convoy protector, but the latest specification which will be used in the negotiations calls it a fighter.
 If the present airplane is completed as a military weapon, it will have armament substantially as on the XP-58.
 Its sole claim to being a bomber is the fact that it is equipped with bomb bay doors.
 Since it is to be purchased in its commercial form ... it is considered advisable to call it the XP-73 for the sake of administering the contract."

 The XP-73 was thus a temporary designation applied to the D-2 after the Material Command at Wright Field obtained approval to purchase "one Hughes DX-2 airplane in present commercial form as a prototype ..."
 Within three days, the D-2 had been redesignated as the XA-37 for purposes of administering a contract.
-However, Materiel Command engineers vehemently opposed the aircraft, partly because it was built of wood instead of aluminum, and in part because they believed Mr. Hughes had not the managerial and industrial capability to actually produce the aircraft.
+However, Materiel Command engineers vehemently opposed the aircraft, partly because it was built of wood instead of aluminum, and in part because they believed Hughes had not the managerial and industrial capability to actually produce the aircraft.
 Neither of the above USAAF designations thus applied to any actual airplane; in the end, only two XF-11 prototypes and a mock-up were delivered.

-Because of Mr. Hughes's high political and public profile, the program was highly controversial.
+Because of Hughes's high political and public profile, the program was highly controversial.
 In July 1942, President Franklin D. Roosevelt's requested information and progress from USAAF chief General Henry "Hap" Arnold about the aircraft.
 Again in August–September 1943, the president and White House staff discussed Hughes's progress with Arnold, who then gave the order to purchase 100 F-11 derivatives.